owenstranathan/owenstranathan.github.io/_posts/2020-16-01-Unity-Input-Controller.md

 map controls to mouse and keyboard input.
 This is a problem because if my prototype feels weird because the control scheme **is not** comfortable or intuitive (mouse and keyboard) then its distracting me from the good parts of the idea that I want focus on and develop.

-My most recent encounter with this problem took my on a moderately deep dive into the unity input system.
+My most recent encounter with this problem took me on a moderately deep dive into the unity input system.
 The result of which has turned out to be a fairly simple yet powerful input management scheme.

 ### Succinct Description of Goals:
+I want:

-1. I want game controller input in my unity prototype.
+1. game controller input in my unity prototype.
-2. I want it to be easily and sensibly configurable (which by default in Unity it is not).
+2. controller input to be easily and sensibly configurable (which by default in Unity it is not).
-3. I want to be able to swap what kind of controller(PlayStation 4, Xbox 360, Switch Pro, etc.) I'm using with very little fuss and reconfiguration.
+3. to be able to swap what kind of controller(PlayStation 4, Xbox 360, Switch Pro, etc.) I'm using with very little fuss and reconfiguration.
-4. If possible I would like it to be possible for my behaviors plug into an input event system to allow them to detect input without lot's of `if(Input.GetButtonDown(....))` type code all over the place.
+4. my behaviors to plug into an input event system to allow them to detect input without lot's of `if(Input.GetButtonDown(....))` type code all over the place.

-So without further ado, let's get started...
-Haha just kidding, here's the code first.
+Before I go rambling more, have a look at the code.

 # Code